cockroachdb/docs/cockroachcloud/alerts-page.md

 The **Alerts** page allows you to toggle {{ site.data.products.db }} alerts, send test alerts, and view the email recipients and alert history for your {{ site.data.products.db }} Organization.
 To view the Alerts page, [log in](https://cockroachlabs.cloud/) and click **Alerts**.

 {{site.data.alerts.callout_info}}
 The **Alerts** page is accessible on {{ site.data.products.dedicated }} clusters.
 For {{ site.data.products.serverless }} clusters, all [Console Admins](console-access-management.html#console-admin) will automatically receive email alerts when your cluster reaches 75% and 100% of its burst capacity or storage limit.
-If you set a spend limit, you will also receive alerts at 50%, 75%, and 100% of your spend limit.
+If you set a resource limit, you will also receive alerts at 50%, 75%, and 100% of your resource limit.
 {{site.data.alerts.end}}

 If alerts are enabled, {{ site.data.products.db }} will send alerts to [specified email recipients](#configure-alerts) when the following usage metrics are detected: